sytabaresa/kingly/README.md

 The problem of having the first option is that we have a global driver, hence all subscribers to that global can access information which is not relevant to them.
 This also forces to have a mechanism to recognize what HTTP response is relevant to a particular
-HTTP request client (for example using the 'port' abstraction).
+HTTP request client (for example using the 'port' abstraction or a simple filtering).

 In general (arguable), while the dataflow is made explicit and clear, the logic flow is less so.
 One understands pretty well how individual inputs are transformed into effect requests, but the logic flow (which includes the series of effects